mnrkbys/fjta/README.md

 ## Installation

-Compile and install the TSK, or simply install the package from the Linux distribution you are using.
+Compile and install the TSK.

 > [!NOTE]
 > TSK also requires other libraries such as libewf, libvmdk, and so on.